jonplimas/cuckoo_hashing/README.md

 g++ -std=c++17 -o hasher cuckoo.cxx
 ./hasher

-For example of Hashing Table results - see "in6 Final Positions"
+For documented example of Hashing Table results - see "in6 Final Positions"